Can we lose our salvation if we commit another sin?

 If we say that we have no sin, we deceive ourselves, and the truth is not in us.

-The scriptures make this truth clear that even though we are redeemed, we would inevitably continue to sin to some degree.
-Therefore, If it really were up to us to generate enough strength to persevere and guarantee our future salvation, then we would indeed have very little hope of persevering.
+Scripture clearly teaches that, even though we are redeemed, we will at some point fall into sin.
+If it really were up to us to generate enough strength to persevere and guarantee our future salvation, we would have no hope of achieving it.

-(1) What about Christians who continuously sin and live an immoral lifestyle?
+(1) What about Christians who continuously sin and live immoral lives?

 (2) What about Christians who later reject the faith and deny Christ?

-The answer to these questions is best found by asking, “who are Christians?”
+The best way to answer these questions is to ask, “Who are Christians?”
 According to the Bible, a true Christian will not choose to live an immoral lifestyle.
+No matter how many times they fail, they will always get up and repent.

 1 John 3:6 (NKJV)